 >>> pwm12.freq(500) >>> pwm12.duty(512)

 Note that the duty cycle is between 0 (all off) and 1023 (all on), with 512 being a 50% duty.
+Values beyond this min/max will be clipped.
 If you print the PWM object then it will tell you its current configuration:

 >>> pwm12 PWM(12, freq=500, duty=512)

 You can also call the